King's Counsel Selection Panel: Background

 In 2003, appointments to Queen's Counsel (QC) were suspended and expected to stop altogether as part of major reforms to the UK legal system.
 Whilst response to other elements of the proposed reform was generally positive, many from within the legal profession were critical of the proposal.
 Critics argued that the QC system was effective in combatting discrimination and that it provided a way for clients to differentiate between lawyers.

 In 2004, the government opted to retain the title of QC, although it was accepted that major reforms were needed in order to increase the openness of the system and disassociate the appointment of QCs from the branches of government.

 In 2005, the Queen's Counsel Selection Panel was set up to manage the appointment of Silks in the new system.

 Structure

-The panel consists of at least nine (currently nine) members.
+The panel consists of at least nine members.
 At all times the panel must contain at least one senior barrister, senior solicitor, retired senior judge and lay members without legal qualifications.
 The chair of the panel is always a lay member.

 All appointments to silk are the de facto responsibility of the panel, which passes a list of appointees to the Lord Chancellor who then officially advises the Monarch.
 The Lord Chancellor, who is a member of the Government, does not have any veto or influence over the system and must act on the advice of the panel.

 Once the monarch formally approves the candidates, letters patent are drawn up and appointees are entitled to refer to themselves with the postnominal "KC" and enjoy the professional advantages of the post.

 In December 2021, the members of the panel were: